 Today we celebrate System Administrator Appreciation Day!

-The ones who take care of your secure network, make sure that all the computers and devices are up and running, try to solve any Internet issue ASAP 😉 and are generally responsible for the productive relationship between the employees and the technology in your company.
-And because the system administrators are so important for any organization, there is a special day to celebrate their work – in 2021, it is July 30!
+The ones who take care of your secure network, make sure that all the computers and devices are up and running, and try to solve any Internet issue ASAP 😉 and are generally responsible for the productive relationship between the employees and the technology in your company.
+And because the system administrators are so important for any organization, there is a special day to celebrate their work!

 Annually last Friday of July is World System Administrator Appreciation Day.